Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Probabilistic forecast reconciliation

 \subsection{Non-parametric framework: bootstrap reconciliation}

-Analytical expressions for the base and reconciled forecast distributions are sometimes challenging to express, and sometimes unrealistic parametric assumptions are used.
+Analytical expressions for the base and reconciled forecast distributions are sometimes challenging to obtain.
+Furthermore parametric assumptions can be restrictive and unrealistic.
 We propose a procedure called \textit{cross-temporal joint (block) bootstrap} (\textbf{ctjb}) to generate samples from the base forecast distributions that preserve cross-temporal relationships.
-This approach involves drawing samples of all series at the same time from the most temporally aggregated level, and using the most temporally aggregated level to determine the corresponding time indices for the other levels.
+This approach involves drawing samples of all series simultaneously from the most temporally aggregated level, and using the most temporally aggregated level to determine the corresponding time indices for the other levels.